Anxious thought loops: what to do about them

 Always look at all the evidence.
 If there is evidence against your negative thought, pay attention to it, as that will stop the cycle.
 Keep on looking at the evidence.

-The bigger picture also involves any experience you have, that usually things do work out, that when you have catastrophised previously, the worst case scenario did not happen, and that there were often totally different explanations for people’s behaviours than those you had imagined.
-Knowing that we are fallible in our negative self-talk, and knowing that our brain in survival mode nudges us to see the danger, so it can keep us safe, is all part of the bigger picture, as is knowing that we all do these things from time to time, and there is not something wrong with us if we have negative self-talk.
+The bigger picture also involves any experience you have, that usually things do work out.
+When you have catastrophised previously, the worst case scenarios most likely did not happen, and there were often totally different explanations for people’s behaviours than those you had imagined.
+Knowing that we are fallible in our negative self-talk is all part of the bigger picture.
+Knowing that our brain in survival mode nudges us to see the danger, so it can keep us safe, is also all part of the bigger picture.
+We all do these things from time to time, and there is not something wrong with us if we have negative self-talk.
 We just have to pay a little attention to keep a better perspective.

 Cleo did return home, after a few hours, very slightly damp and very miffed.
-She took full advantage of our attempts to make amends by feeding her roast chicken by hand.
+She took full advantage of our attempts to make amends, by demanding we feed her roast chicken by hand, which, obviously, we did.

 Stay in touch